SpektraSystems/Red-Hat-Modernize-Apps/03-mono-to-micro-part-2.md

 **4. Stop the application**

-Before moving on, press `CTRL-Z` on your terminal window to stop and send the running application to the background, then at the command prompt enter `kill %1` to kill the application.
+Before moving on, press `CTRL-C` on your terminal window to stop the application.
 ## Congratulations

 You have now successfully executed the first step in this scenario.